Resources

 What makes Miruna stand out?

-Miruna brings a versatile and patient approach to vocal coaching, guiding students through genres like classical, pop, jazz, and rock.
+Miruna brings a versatile and patient approach to voice coaching, guiding students through genres like classical, pop, jazz, and rock.

 She customizes her curriculum to align with different learning goals, including structured paths like AP and IB standards.